 Below you will find a list of questions most frequently asked by prospective students.
-Browse through and if you have any remaining questions feel free to email us at firstname.lastname@example.org.
+Browse through and if you have any remaining questions, feel free to email us at firstname.lastname@example.org.

-What does the Center do?
+What does the Initiative do?

 What is social impact?

-The Center for Social Impact defines social impact as a significant, positive change that addresses a pressing social challenge.
+Business+Impact defines social impact as a significant, positive change that addresses a pressing social challenge.

 The Center does not currently provide tuition assistance, but there are various avenues of funding for students and alumni throughout the school year.
 The most significant are the Impact Corps program and social impact internship funding.